Skip to content

 Diary of an Ice Princess: Snow Place Like Home by Christina Soontornvat

 I would describe this as Airbender + Disney Princess + Percy Jackson.
-Princess Lina is a “half blood” with a Windtamer from the Boreas Greek wind god side of the family and a human father.
+Princess Lina is a “half-blood” with a Windtamer from the Boreas Greek wind god side of the family and a human father.
 Like her mother, she has special powers.
 Her grandfather is upset that she can’t control the winds yet.
 Her best friend, a groundling like her dad, wants her to attend boarding school with her.
 Will Princess Lina be able to control her powers to fit in? [early chapter book, ages 7 and up]

 Juana & Lucas: Big Problemas by Juana Medina

 Juana and her dog Lucas are back in another charming installment that describes their upper-middle-class life in Bogota, Columbia.
-Juana’s big problema begins when her mother starts to wear more perfume than usual and style her hair in a fancy way.
+Juana’s big problem begins when her mother starts to wear more perfume than usual and style her hair in a fancy way.
 Will her mother’s new boyfriend be a big problem for Juana and Lucas?
 Kids who have single mothers and have nuclear families can relate to Juana’s response to a new person thrust into her life.
 I love Juana’s personality and her views, especially in the lists that she makes to analyze people, are hilariously funny.
 She’s the new Ramona with an added bonus of learning about life in Columbia, South America! [early chapter book, ages 6 and up]

 King & Kayla and the Case of Found Fred by Dori Hillestad Butler, illustrated by Nancy Meyers